Aeroflot Flight 593: Accident

-The aircraft crashed with its landing gear up, and all passengers had been prepared for an emergency, as they were strapped into their seats.
+The A310 crashed with its landing gear up, and all passengers had been prepared for an emergency as they were strapped into their seats.
 No distress calls were made before the crash.
-Despite the struggles of both pilots to save the aircraft, it was later concluded that if they had just let go of the control column, the autopilot would have automatically taken action to prevent stalling, thus avoiding the accident.
+Despite the struggles of both pilots to save the aircraft, it was later concluded that if they had simply let go of the yoke after the first spin, aerodynamic principles would have caused the plane to return to level flight, thus preventing the crash.
 There was no evidence of a technical failure in the plane.

-The wreckage was located on a remote hillside in the Kuznetsk Alatau mountain chain, about 20 km east of Mezhdurechensk, Kemerovo Oblast, Russia; the flight data recorders were found on the second day of searching.
-Families of Russian victims placed flowers on the crash site, while families of Chinese and Taiwanese victims scattered pieces of paper with messages written on them around the area.
+The wreckage was located on a remote hillside in the Kuznetsk Alatau mountain chain, about 20 km east of Mezhdurechensk, Kemerovo Oblast; the flight data recorders were found on the second day of searching.
+Families of Russian victims placed flowers on the crash site while families of Chinese and Taiwanese victims scattered pieces of paper with messages written on them around the area.